cmda-tt/course-23-24/week-3/README.md

 ### Wednesday

-Today is our guest lecture by Wimer Hazenberg from [Clarify](https://clarify.nl/).
-Wimer is going to explain how they've build the website for the [Planbureau voor de Leefomgeving](https://www.pbl.nl/).
-His talk will also visit topics like accessibility and requirements for governmental websites.

-Before that, we'll do a quick rundown on axis and scales, the subjects of the Data Visualization course on Tuesday.
+We'll work on creating axis and converting data with scales in D3, the subjects of the Data Visualization course on Tuesday.

 ### Thursday